 National Heritage in Private Hands: The Political and Cultural Role of Privately-Owned Country Houses in Britain After 1950

-My research examines the methods and effectiveness of the country house lobby, and specifically the Historic Houses Association (HHA), a not-for-profit organisation that has represented and advised owners of privately-owned country houses since 1973.
-Through this lense, it reassesses the active construction of the country house as a symbol of national identity, and examines the influence of inherited wealth in British politics.
+My research examines the methods and effectiveness of the country house lobby in Britain, with a particular focus on the Historic Houses Association (HHA).
+The project reassesses the active construction of the country house as a symbol of national identity, and examines the influence of inherited wealth in British politics.
+It contextualises British governments' approaches to the preservation of privately-owned country houses within broader cultural and political shifts in the preservation of built heritage.